 As expected, older participants in the study had more sensory deficits, with large differences in hearing, vision and smell.
 Men scored worse on hearing, smell and taste, but better than women for corrected vision.
 African Americans scored lower on all senses, except hearing.
 Hispanics had lower scores on vision, touch and smell, but scored higher on taste.

-"We know that sensory impairment is common and is often a harbinger of serious health problems, such as cognitive decline or falls, as well as more subtle ones like burns, caused by loss of touch sensitivity, food poisoning that goes undetected because of loss of smell and taste, and smoke inhalation, from loss of smell," said Pinto.
+"We know that sensory impairment is common and is often a harbinger of serious health problems, such as cognitive decline or falls, as well as more subtle ones like burns, caused by loss of touch sensitivity, food poisoning that goes undetected because of loss of smell and taste, and smoke inhalation, from loss of smell," said study author Jayant Pinto, MD, associate professor of surgery at the University of Chicago.
 "Our findings here give us a better appreciation of the prevalence of multi-sensory loss, a first step toward learning more about what causes the senses to decline."

 The most prevalent sensory deficit, affecting 74 percent of participants in the study, was a decrease in the sense of taste.
 Twenty-six percent of the study subjects had a sense of taste rated only as fair, and 48 percent were rated poor.

 Decreased sense of touch was also common.
 Thirty percent of study subjects had a normal sense of touch, but 38 percent were rated as fair and 32 percent as poor.

 Age-related sensory loss is a serious problem.
 An earlier study from Pinto's team, published in October 2014, found that olfactory dysfunction predicted mortality better than a diagnosis of heart failure or cancer.
 A similar study, published last September in JAMA Otolaryngology-Head & Neck Surgery, found that hearing impairment may also be associated with an increased risk of death.